top of page

 The Test-Of-Time Test

 Whether or not Thriller stands the test of time will probably divide opinion more than the 2016 Referendum!
 It goes without saying that as the years go by, people's preferences, viewing habits, and TV trends change, and what was once popular may not be so appealing four decades on.
 In our humble opinion, Thriller is definitely still very watchable - even in the twenty first century.
 Any quality program that is well-written and sports a cast of great actors will always be worth watching.
 Plus the mystery and suspense genre, although not as popular as it once was, still appeals to many people today.
-And let's not forget the bonus of some amazing seventies clothing, décor, cars and homeware that'll have vintage fanatics drooling - all of which contribute to the charm of the series.
+And let's not forget the bonus of some amazing seventies fashion, décor, and cars that'll have vintage fanatics drooling - all of which contribute to the charm of the series.

 We would not say no to a fancy London flat like this one!

 On the other hand though, we can't deny that there are certain factors that make Thriller seem a little dated (though still very charming and watchable!)
 For a start, the depiction of Britain is one which many of today's viewers would find unrelatable - one that was staid, traditional and conservative; focusing on affluence, plush living, and idyllic surroundings.
 Does anyone dress up for a normal weeknight dinner at home with their family anymore?
 Who elaborately sets the table for a simple supper for one these days?
-Furthermore, despite the presence of the token American, who in comparison is quite forward, open and liberated, Thriller depicts a bizarre, stifled class-bound England full of eccentricities and oddities, where nothing is quite what it seems.
+Furthermore, despite the presence of the token American, who in comparison is quite forward-thinking, open and liberated, Thriller depicts a bizarre, stifled class-bound England full of eccentricities and oddities, where nothing is quite what it seems.

 A devillish femme fatale in Spell of Evil